If you’re a homeowner, you’ll know that space is always at a premium. You might even be considering moving as a way to gain a little more room.

 However, the costs of buying and selling are high; once stamp duty, legal fees, removals firms and other factors are added together, you could be looking at well over £10,000.
 For this reason, it’s often better to extend your property if possible.
 Depending on your plans it might not cost much more than moving.

 It will push up the value of your home and can be a great new space to enjoy.
-You can source affordable local contractors from websites like Quotatis to keep costs down.
+You can source affordable local contractors from websites like Bark and Quotatis to keep costs down.
 And, if you’re working to a tight budget, flat-pack extensions can be a great cost-saving option.

 Factors Affecting Extension Costs

 The cost of an extension, both traditional and prefabricated, can vary considerably depending on a huge range of factors.
 Size and style are, of course, two things that will have a large impact on the expense.
 However, it’s important to remember that an extension costs far more than the structure itself.